dakotacolorado/ChineseCheckersBot/README.md

-# ChineseCheckersBot
+# ChineseCheckersGameEngine
- Chinese Checkers bot in Python
+ Chinese Checkers game engine in Python

 ## How To Build and Install the Package Locally